Skip to content

 kinds2.png

-When supplying artwork of multiple kinds, you need to ensure that you read the upload specifications correctly to ensure that the artwork is printed.
-For further information on how to supply your artwork of multiple kinds, then please see our article here.
+When supplying artwork of multiple designs, you need to ensure that you read the upload specifications correctly to ensure that the artwork is printed.
+For further information on how to supply your artwork of multiple designs, then please see our article here.